krahets/hello-algo/en/CONTRIBUTING.md

     merge(pull_request)
 ```

-The following code is for the reviewers:
+The following pseudo-code is for the reviewers:

 ```python
 def review_pull_requests(pull_request, lang_skill):